vlitzke/kitchenflies/walkthrough/1_setup/Novogene_QC.md

 |M2_23|EKDN230045349-1A_HVLM3DSX7_L1|6,852,402,900|6,704,172,600|97.84|0.03|96.36|90.88|41.02|

 Statistics of Sequencing Data

-Results document description:

-1. CleanData_QCsummary.xls：Statistics of Sequencing Data

-The details for the sequencing data statistics are as follows:

-(1) Sample name: Sample name.
+1. Sample name
-(2) Lane: The flowcell ID and lane number during the sequencing (FlowcellID_LaneNumber).
+2. Lane: The flowcell ID and lane number during the sequencing (FlowcellID_LaneNumber).
-(3) Raw bases(bp): The original sequence data volume, (Raw reads) * (sequence length), calculating in bp.
+3. Raw bases(bp): The original sequence data volume, (Raw reads) * (sequence length), calculating in bp.
-(4) Clean bases(bp): The sequence data volume calculated by clean data, (Clean reads) * (sequence length), calculating in bp.
+4. Clean bases(bp): The sequence data volume calculated by clean data, (Clean reads) * (sequence length), calculating in bp.
-(5) Effective (%): The ratio of clean data to raw data.
+5. Effective (%): The ratio of clean data to raw data.
-(6) Error (%): Overall error rate of base.
+6. Error (%): Overall error rate of base.
-(7) Q20 (%): The percentage of bases with higher Phred score than 20.
+7. Q20 (%): The percentage of bases with higher Phred score than 20.
-(8) Q30 (%): The percentage of bases with higher Phred score than 30.
+8. Q30 (%): The percentage of bases with higher Phred score than 30.
-(9) GC: The percentage of G and C in the total bases.
+9. GC: The percentage of G and C in the total bases.